 The second way is more intuitive and less structured, but it still has its place: use the decks either during those times that are unscheduled or when your schedule doesn’t match what you’re able to do.
 The reality is that sometimes you can’t or would rather not do what you planned to do during a certain time, for instance, if your kids get sick and had to stay home from school, there’s no amount of discipline that’s going to allow you to both take care of them and do that creative project you had planned.
 But you may be able to read during that time… or catch up with your friends… or do something else you had on your deck.

 The decks, then, help solve the “I was supposed to do that and didn’t” problem.
 Sure, you may not have written that chapter of your book, but you still rolled with things and managed to do some other things that were really important.

 Still No Free Lunch

 A pitfall to watch out for is always deferring the things you don’t want to do for the things you actually do want to do.
-For instance, you may know you need to Create but instead decide to Connect, not because you can’t create, but because you’d rather not for one reason or the other.
-If this becomes a habit, you may be further ahead because you’ve done some other important stuff, but it’s not really solving the problem.
+For instance, you may know you need to Create but instead decide to Connect, not because you can’t create, but because you’d rather not for one reason or another.
+If this deferral becomes a habit, you may be further ahead because you’ve done some other important stuff, but it’s not really solving the problem.

 The other thing to remember is that you can only really do one thing at a time.
 If you’re doing a Create task, do that task until it’s done.
 Don’t bounce around between three or four Create tasks and a few Connect tasks sandwiched between some Consume tasks (yes, I’m looking at you, Twitizens – #twitterAA).
 Do it, complete it, and move on.
+(Tweet this.)
 Rinse and repeat a few times, then call it a day.